Information for New Students

 Once activated, your Toronto Metropolitan University online identity gives you access to your Toronto Metropolitan University email account, the my.torontomu.ca portal, online Library resources, MyServiceHub, and more.

 The OneCard is the official identification card of the Toronto Metropolitan University community.
-As well as being the single most important piece of ID you possess during your time here at Toronto Metropolitan University, it also serves as a lab and building access card, and a convenience card for many of the services available on campus, including the library; printing and photocopying; food purchases; discounts; and more.
+As well as being your official student identification, it also serves as a lab and building access card, and a convenience card for many of the services available on campus, including the library; printing and photocopying; food purchases; discounts; and more.

 To apply for your OneCard, and for more details, please visit the Student OneCard web site: https://www.torontomu.ca/university-business-services/onecard/student-onecard/.